prashantjagtap2909/OS/Topics/Synchronization and Concurrency control/02 - Semaphore.md

 ♦ Binary Semaphores
   - The binary semaphores are like counting semaphores but their value is restricted to 0 and 1.
 The wait operation only works when the semaphore is 1 and the signal operation succeeds when semaphore is 0.
 It is sometimes easier to implement binary semaphores than counting semaphores.

+🛑 Charecteristics of Semaphore
+- It is mechanism that can be used to provide synchronization of task
+- It is low level synchronization mechanism
+- Semaphore will always hold a non-negative integer value
+- Semaphore can be implemented using test operations and interrupts which should be executed using file descriptor

 🛑 Advantages of Semaphores